merenlab/merenlab.org/data/hmw-dna-extraction-strategies/protocol.md

 * **EB** (Elution Buffer).
 Solution EB (10mM Tris-HCL, pH8.5, Qiagen) can be used here [or other similarly formulated solution].

-### General Procedural Notes:
+### Sample-type Specific Initial Steps for Tongue Dorsum Samples

-1) Starting material used:
-500-ul tongue dorsum sample
+1. Starting material used: 500-ul tongue dorsum sample

-2) Use alcohol-resistant marker when labelling Falcon tubes
+2. Use alcohol-resistant marker when labelling Falcon tubes

-### Prior to Beginning:
+### Procedure

+Before starting, please double-check the following notes:

-1) If phase-lock gel is only available in 2-ml tubes, you will need to transfer it into 15-mL conical tubes {:.notice}
--- will need four (4) conical tubes per sample.
+* If phase-lock gel is only available in 2-ml tubes, you will need to transfer it into 15-mL conical tubes -- will need four (4) conical tubes per sample.

-2) Transfer can be performed by cutting the lid off one 2-ml tube, stuff if lightly into a 15-ml conical and then centrifuge it [3000xg, 3 min] .
+* Transfer can be performed by cutting the lid off one 2-ml tube, stuff if lightly into a 15-ml conical and then centrifuge it [3000xg, 3 min].
 Repeat so that three (3) 2-mL tubes are combined into each conical tube.
-{:.notice}
--- This is best done PRIOR to needing these.
+This is best done PRIOR to needing these.

-Additional notes:
-a.
-Spin green microfuge tubes 1st in microfuge to consolidate gel at tube bottom (2 min at max speed).
+* Spin green microfuge tubes 1st in microfuge to consolidate gel at tube bottom (2 min at max speed).

-b.
-Cut phase lock tube at the hinge (close to lid part) so that a lip remains.
+* Cut phase lock tube at the hinge (close to lid part) so that a lip remains.
-{:.notice}
 This ensures the green tubes wedge into the conical tube and that they then don’t slide inside of the conical tube when further centrifuged.

-### Procedure:
+Here are the procedural steps, followed by notes, tips, or warnings:

 1. To each sample, add 10-ml TLB and vortex at full speed for 5 seconds.

--- **Hint**: ensure you have sufficient volume of TLB available (i.e. 10-ml TLB times the number of samples to be processed)
+    - Ensure you have sufficient volume of TLB available (i.e. 10-ml TLB times the number of samples to be processed)

-{:.warning}
--- Note#1: Make sure to add RNAse A to TLB before use
-> Add 20-ul of 10-mg/mL stock added to every 10-mL TLB needed
+    - Make sure to add RNAse A to TLB before use.
+Add 20-ul of 10-mg/mL stock added to every 10-mL TLB needed
->
-{:.notice}
--- Note#2: The purpose of vortexing here is to thoroughly resuspend the cells to achieve a homogenous DNA solution; DNA will not be damaged as it is still packaged inside of the cell at this point.
+    - The purpose of vortexing here is to thoroughly resuspend the cells to achieve a homogenous DNA solution; DNA will not be damaged as it is still packaged inside of the cell at this point.

 2. Incubate at 37°C for 1 hour.
--- Note: Solution will become transparent as the cells lyse.
+Solution will become transparent as the cells lyse.

 3. Add ProteinaseK (stock solution: 20-mg/mL) to a final concentration of 200-µg/ml.

-a.
-Add 100-ul of ProtK stock solution added
--- Note: check math if any volume changes
+    - Add 100-ul of ProtK stock solution added. check math if any volume changes
-b.
-Mix by slowly rotating end-over-end 3 times.
+    - Mix by slowly rotating end-over-end 3 times.

 4. Incubate at 50°C for 2 hours

-a.
-Mix every 30 minutes by slowly rotating end-over-end 3 times.
+    - Mix every 30 minutes by slowly rotating end-over-end 3 times.
-b.
-Note: at end of incubation, the tongue dorsum still showed particulate matter.
+    - sample-specific note: at end of incubation, the tongue dorsum still showed particulate matter.

 5. Add light phase-lock gel to 2 x 15 ml Falcons.

-a.
-If phase-lock gel is only available in 2 ml tubes, transfer it by cutting the lid off 3 x 2 ml tubes and spinning it out into each 15 ml Falcon.
+    - If phase-lock gel is only available in 2 ml tubes, transfer it by cutting the lid off 3 x 2 ml tubes and spinning it out into each 15 ml Falcon.

-{:.notice}
-Note: 15 ml conicals are used as they are narrower -- thereby decreasing the surface area of the interface/gel.
+    - 15 ml conicals are used as they are narrower -- thereby decreasing the surface area of the interface/gel.
 Using two tubes per sample means they balance each other in the centrifuge while also providing the phenol sufficent space to move which ultimately improves the emulsion.

 6. Split the viscous lysate (from step#4) into the two 15 ml phase-lock gel Falcon tubes (step#5).

-{:.notice}
-Note:  this is easiest using a 10 ml serological pipette and pipetting at slow speed.
+    - his is easiest using a 10 ml serological pipette and pipetting at slow speed.
-{:.notice}
-GO VERY SLOWLY—LYSATE IS VERY VISCOUS
+    - GO VERY SLOWLY -- LYSATE IS VERY VISCOUS

 7. Add 5-ml recently opened BioUltra TE-saturated phenol to each Falcon tube containing lysate.

-{:.notice}
-PERFORM THIS STEP IN CHEMICAL HOOD.
+    - PERFORM THIS STEP IN CHEMICAL HOOD.

 8. Place on a HulaMixer (or other gentle sample mixer) at 20 rpm for 10 minutes.

-a.
-Use 20 rpm for end-over-end rotation
+    - Use 20 rpm for end-over-end rotation

-{:.notice}
-Note: if a fine emulsion has not formed after a minute, gradually increase the rotation speed.
+    - Note: if a fine emulsion has not formed after a minute, gradually increase the rotation speed.

 9. Spin in a centrifuge at 3600 x g for 10 minutes.

 10. Pour the aqueous phases into two new 15 ml Falcon tubes containing phase-lock gel.

-{:.notice}
-a.
-Try to avoid transferring any protein which may form a white layer above the phase-lock gel.
+    - Try to avoid transferring any protein which may form a white layer above the phase-lock gel.
-{:.notice}
-Note: It helps to have plenty of light when pouring off the aqueous phase; be aware that phenol may break through -- will need to re-centrifuge if this happens.
+    - Note: It helps to have plenty of light when pouring off the aqueous phase; be aware that phenol may break through -- will need to re-centrifuge if this happens.

 11. Add 2.5-ml buffer saturated phenol and 2.5-ml chloroform-isoamyl alcohol 24:1 to each tube.

-{:.notice}
---- MAKE SURE CAPS ARE TIGHT!!!!! ---
+    - MAKE SURE CAPS ARE TIGHT!!!!!

 12. Place on a HulaMixer (or other gentle sample mixer) at 20 rpm for 10 minutes.

-{:.notice}
--- if a fine emulsion has not formed after a minute gradually increase the rotation speed.
+    - If a fine emulsion has not formed after a minute gradually increase the rotation speed.
-{:.notice}
--- Note: make sure solutions of 100% ethanol are on ice as you will need in step#16 & beyond.
+    - Make sure solutions of 100% ethanol are on ice as you will need in step#16 & beyond.

 13. Centrifuge at (3600 x g) for 10 minutes.

 14. Combine the aqueous phases from the two tubes by pouring slowly into a new 50 ml Falcon tube.

-a.
-Work quickly at pouring as the phase lock will likely move.
+    - Work quickly at pouring as the phase lock will likely move.

 15. Add 4-ml 5 M ammonium acetate.

 16. Add 30 ml ice-cold ethanol (absolute ethanol, 100%) and watch the DNA precipitate.

-{:.notice}
--- Note: depending on amount of DNA -- you could see small bubbles that will, over time, pull the mass of DNA to the surface.
+    - Depending on amount of DNA -- you could see small bubbles that will, over time, pull the mass of DNA to the surface.
 This may appear to look like a small jellyfish with tentacles hanging down.

 17. Incubate at -20C for 30-min (or longer) before next step.

-{:.warning}
-a.
-Do not incubate at -80C as the extremely low temperature precipitates the salts and freezes the sample.
+    - **Do not** incubate at -80C as the extremely low temperature precipitates the salts and freezes the sample.

 18. Make 70% EtOH [1-mL needed per sample].
 Store 70% EtOH at -20C.